rwinslow/resolve/README.md

 - **Skills** are what you're particularly good at.
 You only have enough time to train on 4, but you can learn the same Skill multiple times.
 Each occupies a new slot.

-### Wounds
+### Harm

-- Wounds are harm that happens to you.
-Each Wound reduces your Partial Success range by one.
-You may mark Resolve (take Doubt) to **Avoid** a Wound, amount determined by the GM. **When you run out of Wound slots, you take Doubt.
-When you run out of Resolve, you take Trauma**.
+- **Harm** is the accumulation of negative things that happen to you.
+Harm progresses in the following way: **When you run out of Wounds, you take Doubt.
+When you run out of Resolve, you take Trauma.**

 #### You _Recover Harm_ in the following ways:
 - **Wounds** via Gear and Relief Arcs.
 - **Resolve** via buying Relief Arcs with Doubt.
 - **Trauma** via the end of Relief Arcs or special cases.

+### Wounds

+- **Wounds** are injuries.
+They reduce your Partial Success range by one.
+You may take **2 Doubt or Break Gear to Avoid a Wound.**

+### Trauma

+- **Trauma** occupies a Skill slot whether it’s filled or not, 1 slot per Trauma.
+Taking a Trauma accounts for all Harm you would accrue at that moment, so you only take 1 at a time. **When you gain your 4th, your character is retired** - they cannot continue.

 ### Gear

 - **Gear** helps you solve problems and achieve goals.
 Larger Gear takes multiple slots.
 Broken Gear must be repaired to be usable.
 You can hold at most 4 pieces of Gear.

-### Wealth

-- **Wealth** lets you acquire valuables.
-Roll 1d6 for each rank in Wealth, add the results and compare to the item’s Value. **If you’re short, you may offer a Favor** to make up the difference.
-The size of the favor depends on how short you are; the GM decides.
-The GM may call on that favor at any time.

 ### Bonds

 - **Bonds** represent the relationships that keep you grounded.
 Each Bond is ranked from 1-4.
-Bonds break when they reach 0.
+Bonds break when reaching 0.
 To test a Bond, roll 1d6 for each rank, highest value counts.

 ### Relief Arcs

-- Relief Arcs represent the moments between crises with recovery, reflection, or change.
+- Relief Arcs represent moments of recovery, reflection, and change.
 You spend Doubt on them to grow and recover.

 ## Making a Character